 Note: Keep in mind that this is not the best fit timetable for every JEE aspirant.
 Some students find late night study more productive than morning, for them this timetable may not work well.
 However, now you have an idea on how to structure your study routine.
 Adjust the timings as per your requirement.

-Study timetable of IIT Toppers (Daily Routine)
+IIT JEE Toppers Timetable (Daily Routine)

-This was the time table of Aman Goel (AIR-33, JEE Advanced 2013)
+This was the timetable of Aman Goel (AIR-33, JEE Advanced 2013).

 - Woke up at around 7.00 AM.